 Can you see how the client gives clear instructions on how to apply.
 Follow the link and then write a two sentence product description from the list.
 While it’s not a high paying job the client at least demonstrates a professional work approach.

 Let’s contrast this now against another job, this time to review a Linked in profile.
 To apply for this job you have to send an application letter as well as provide detailed answers to four generic questions.
 By generic questions, I mean pre-written questions created by Upwork rather than created by the client themselves.
 Something else to note is the client’s request for an ‘expert’ but no indication of their budget.

 I looked at that job ad and instantly thought … ‘nope, time waster‘.
 How about you?

-Of course there are high budget jobs where a complex application process is justified, but don’t waste your time applying for jobs that want you to complete 5 full written answers + a cover letter and only pays $50.
+Of course there are high budget jobs where a complex application process is justified, but don’t waste your time applying for jobs that want you to complete 5 full written answers + a cover letter, and is only paying $50.

 Here are a few jobs to ignore:-

 Most jobs require a few questions back and forth between you and the client.
-It can be really annoying and also unproductive to set the alarm for 3am to chat with a client.
-Unless it’s a dream job, concentrate on projects where your location makes communication very easy.
+It can be really annoying and also unproductive to be setting the alarm for 3am to chat with a client.
+Unless it’s a dream job, concentrate on projects where your location makes communication easy.

-While there are plenty of great clients out there who haven’t used Upwork yet, proven experience does mean something (just sayin’).
+While there are plenty of great clients out there who are new to Upwork, proven experience does mean something.
 Check their overall feedback score, how long they’ve been working on Upwork, average amounts paid to freelancers, and their hire rate.

 It’s good form for a client to leave a nice review for their freelance writer.
-We all want to work with shiny, happy people so dedicate your marketing time to applying for Upwork jobs with reputable clients who clearly indicate what they want, pay realistic rates, and take the time to leave a favourable review at the end of the job.
+We all want to work with shiny, happy people so dedicate your marketing time to applying for Upwork jobs with reputable clients.
+People who clearly indicate what they want, pay realistic rates, and take the time to leave a positive review at the end of the job.

 © 2018 Melinda J. Irvine